 What’s it like to use the Sennheiser HD 280 Pro?

 The Sennheiser HD 280 Pro are the epitome of boring, utilitarian design; inside and out, there really are no fancy features to speak of.
-ALl you do to start up is plug the 3.5mm jack in and you’re ready to go.
-You might even get so crazy as to use the included 1/4th inch adapter, but that’s really it.
-There aren’t even markers to tell you where the left and right earcups are, you just have to remember that the wire hangs from the left.
+All you do to start up is plug the 3.5mm jack in and you’re ready to go.
+You might even get so crazy as to use the included 1/4 inch adapter, but that’s really it.
+The markers to identify which side is left and which is right are only very faintly marked on the inside of the hinges in a tiny font, so you just have to remember that the wire hangs from the left.

 Related: Why I’m sticking to wired headphones